-A graduate of McGill University, is a seasoned public relations professional based in Ottawa, with more than 15 years experience.
+A graduate of McGill University, Kelly is a seasoned public relations professional with more than 20 years experience.
 A public relations business owner and family travel expert, she enjoys trips with her husband, son and daughter and writes about air travel with babies and children.
-Her 9 year old son and her 7 year old daughter are always keen for another travel adventure.
+Her 10 year old son and her 8 year old daughter are always keen for another travel adventure.

-A proud Canadian, Kelly was born in Montreal and has lived in Barbados, where she was a national swim team member and in Arizona and for almost 20 years has been happily settled in Ottawa, Ontario.
+A proud Canadian, Kelly was born in Montreal and has lived in Barbados and Arizona, was a national swim team member and for almost 20 years has been happily settled in Ottawa, Ontario.

-Committed to volunteering and giving back, Kelly is currently a coach with Girls On Boards, a Girls20 initiative, and is also passionate about dyslexia awareness and advocacy.
+Committed to volunteering and giving back, Kelly is currently a coach with Girls On Boards, a Girls20 initiative, actively involved in her children's extracurricular activities and is also passionate about dyslexia awareness and advocacy.

 After completing her Bachelor of Journalism at Carleton University, Jessica started her career working in Quebec City for CBC Radio.
 She has completed hundreds of media interviews over her time reporting on-air, and producing behind the scenes.